Chart Color Schemes

 Monterey - Brighton-le-Sands - Kyeemagh features high concentrations of lone person households, with a lower-than-average median household size

-Family households comprise 63.9% of all households, including 27.2% couples with children, 23.4% couples without children, and 12.0% single parent families.
-Non-family households account for the remaining 36.1%, with lone person households at 32.7% and group households comprising 3.3%.
-The median household size is 2.3 people, smaller than the Greater Sydney average of 2.6.
+Family households account for 63.9% of all households, including 27.2% couples with children, 23.4% couples without children, and 12.0% single parent families.
+Non-family households constitute the remaining 36.1%, with lone person households at 32.7% and group households comprising 3.3%.
+The median household size is 2.3 people, which is smaller than the Greater Sydney average of 2.7.

 Frequently Asked Questions - Households